ebd622/java-samples/java21/README.md

   * Scales to 1M+ concurrent connections on simple hardware (your loaptop)
   * Cheap enough to have a thread for every user request and async task
   * No need to pool them becasue they are cheap (pooling them in counterproductive)
+  * Virtual threads transparently souspended/resumed when they block

 ### Libraries
 * [JEP 431](https://openjdk.org/jeps/431): Sequenced Collections